Amin-MAG/My-Notes/Golang.md

 ## Context

+The `context` package in Go provides a way to manage and propagate cancellation signals, deadlines, and other request-scoped values across API boundaries and between goroutines.

+1. **Cancellation**: Contexts can be used to signal cancellation of operations
+2. **Deadlines**: Contexts can have associated deadlines, which represent the maximum amount of time allowed for an operation to complete.
+3. **Request-Scoped Values**: Contexts can carry request-scoped values, such as authentication tokens, request IDs, and user information, across API boundaries and goroutines.
+4. **Propagation**: Contexts can be passed down through the call stack to child functions and goroutines using the `WithContext` method.
+This allows functions and goroutines to inherit cancellation signals, deadlines, and request-scoped values from their parent context.
+5. **Concurrent Safety**: Contexts are designed to be safe for concurrent use by multiple goroutines.

-The main purpose of context is cancelation propagation.
+Generally, The main purpose of context is cancelation propagation.
 It also can pass values.

 ```go
 type Context interface {